§ 28-36-11. Direct liability of insurers other than under workers’ compensation law.

 (b) All policies made for the insurance against liability described in this section shall be deemed to be made subject to the provisions of this section and all provisions of those policies inconsistent with this section shall be void.

-(c) Notwithstanding any provision of law or any regulation to the contrary, no workers' compensation insurer which primarily writes insurance to agricultural employers shall be assessed charges or premiums for an assigned risk pool.
-For purposes of this section, "agricultural employer" includes any employer which receives eighty percent (80%) or more of its gross income from farming.
+(c) Notwithstanding any provision of law or any regulation to the contrary, no workers’ compensation insurer that primarily writes insurance to agricultural employers shall be assessed charges or premiums for an assigned risk pool.
+For purposes of this section, “agricultural employer” includes any employer that receives eighty percent (80%) or more of its gross income from farming.

 P.L.
 1912, ch.
 831, art.
 5, § 9; P.L.
 1915, ch.
 1268, § 1; P.L.
 1921, ch.
 2095, § 9; G.L.
 1923, ch.
 92, art.
 5, § 9; G.L.
 1938, ch.
 300, art.
 5, § 9; P.L.
 1950, ch.
 2603, § 1; P.L.
 1954, ch.
 3297, § 1; G.L.
 1956, § 28-36-11; P.L.
 1991, ch.
 348, § 13.